-A company with registered office in Ijmuiden (The Netherlands), 100% owned by the parent company Next Geosolutions Europe SpA, it carries out administrative, technical and operational management of orders with Dutch clients.
+A company with registered office in Ijmuiden (The Netherlands), 100% owned by Next Geosolutions Europe SpA, it carries out administrative, technical and operational management of orders with Dutch clients.

 NextPoli Srl

 A company with registered office in Naples jointly controlled by Next Geosolutions Europe SpA (50%) and Poliservizi Srl (50%), it performs nearshore geophysical and geotechnical analysis.